 Clearly, I am not alone in my assessment.
 Most physicians, and I would bet most people, are happier spending their time as they please away from their job than they are while on the clock.

 Burnout prevention can and should begin at the highest levels.
 Many of our frustrations stem from regulatory burdens put in place by certifying bodies, insurance companies, and governmental programs.
 Our hospitals, clinics, and health systems often create additional systems that only increase the demands on our time and patience.

 On an individual level, efforts are primarily focused on maintaining or improving both our physical and mental health.
-Many programs focus on improving physician resilience, which is pretty comical when you consider how resilient one must be to make it through the rigors of a medical school education and the multi-year gauntlet that is residency.
+Many programs focus on improving physician resilience, which is pretty comical when you consider how resilient one must be to make it through the rigors of medical school education and the multi-year gauntlet that is residency.